Our rating(3.8/5)

 Online payment tools

-In addition to card machine payments, Paymentsense offers the following online payment solutions:
+In addition to card machines, Paymentsense offers the following online payment solutions:

-Online payment gateway: Checkout for an online store.
-Can be customised and integrated on your site (makes you responsible for PCI compliance) or hosted by Paymentsense on an external web page (PCI compliance is done for you).
+Online payment gateway: Customisable checkout for an online store.
+Can be integrated on your site (makes you responsible for PCI compliance) or hosted by Paymentsense on an external web page (PCI compliance is done for you).
 Compatible with over 40 shopping cart software solutions.
-Lets you accept different currencies for international payments, not just GBP.
+Accepts different currencies for international payments, not just GBP.

-Virtual terminal: Web page where you can enter card details to process payments on behalf of customers.
-Accessible from the Merchant Management System in a web browser.
+Virtual terminal: Browser-based web page for entering card transactions on behalf of customers.
 Ideal for mail order and telephone order (MOTO) payments.

-Pay by link: Payment links for email invoices, so customers can pay from their end on a secure web page.
-Created and sent from the Merchant Management System in a web browser.
+Pay by link: Payment links for email invoices, so customers can pay on a secure web page.
+Created and sent from a web browser.

-All these solutions are included in the monthly fee for online payments (£8.30-£19.95/month quoted earlier).
-You can either sign up for a monthly or annual plan for online payments.
-These can be upgraded or downgraded over time.
+All these solutions are included in the monthly fee for online payments (£8.29-£19.95/month).
+You can either sign up for a monthly or annual plan, which can be upgraded or downgraded later on.

 Photo: Paymentsense